haoranliu666/FinancePapers/README.md

 ## AFA2021

-### Are Judges Like Umpires?
+### Paper: Are Judges Like Umpires?
 Political Affiliation and Corporate Prosecutions

 Judges appointed by a democrat president impose larger fines for corporate crimes involving environmental and labor regulations while Republican-appointed judges impose larger fines for crimes involving the hiring of illegal immigrants.